Pawansinghla/backendTask/README.md

 # backendTask
-# Execute following command to run this project
+# Execute  the following command to run this project
-npm i
+npm i<br/>

 npm start